 Elixir Collector and Elixir Storage

 Elixir in Builder's Base has an entirely different role than in Home Village.
 You don't use it to train troops, just for upgrading some buildings and troops.
 Also removing natural type obstacles like trunks and trees cost you the "purple gold".

 A basic defensive structure, single target with a decent range, able to focus only ground units.
-Defensively you want to protect your Crushers, Multi Mortars and Firecrackers with it.
-Offensively most of the times you can ignore it, especially when attacking with air units.
+Defensively you want to protect your Crushers, Multi Mortars, and Firecrackers with it.
+Offensively most of the time you can ignore it, especially when attacking with air units.
 It can also be easily overwhelmed by large groups of enemies.

 These are available in both villages.

 Exclusive for Builder's Base, but after reaching Cannon level 7 in Home Village and Double Cannon level 4 Master Builder can upgrade Home Village Cannon to Double Cannon.
 It will allow them to toggle between two modes.
 It has high single target damage per second, limited to ground units.
 Although it has a short-range and suffers against large groups of enemies just like its single cannon counterpart.
 These are downsides you want to abuse offensively.